macansec/macansec/README.md

 A tool finding sub-domains of a target site for penetesters with python3.

-## Preface
+## Note
-This script is used to detect subdomains.

-Sombody made files output saved to the folder reuslts each target have a folder with its name.
+    This tool is currently presented under the label 0.9 and is incomplete.
 ## Dependencies

     python3 -m pip install -r requirements.txt